nunesg/compact-temporal-graphs/README.md

 ## Experimentation

+The parameters for the experimentation are in the file `config.py`.
+You should first fill the parameters as you like, before proceeding with the experimentation.

 The experiments for temporal graphs are under the `temporalgraph` folder, on the `v<version_number>` subfolders.
-So, to run the experiments, on `temporalgraph`:
+So, to run the experiments, on `temporalgraph` run:

-- To run all experiments
-    - `python3 main.py --data='data/input_graph.txt'`

-- To run a specific experiment version (for example, version 0)
-    - `python3 main.py --data='data/input_graph.txt' --version=0`
+- `python3 main.py`
+- This will execute the experiments considering the parameters in `config.py`